The Boston Planning & Development Agency

 We’ve been very busy meeting with the city and the developer National Development, (ND) as the design plans for the site are proceeding through toward the final approval process.

 As the planning and permitting moves along, Northeastern University will house students at the Midtown Hotel for the academic year of 2021/22.

 Impact Advisory Group

-The Impact Advisory Group (IAG) that will work with the city and ND to mitigate the project's impact.
+The Impact Advisory Group (IAG) works with the city and ND to mitigate the project's impact.

-The Impact Advisory Group (IAG) has been chosen and will begin to meet soon.
+The Impact Advisory Group (IAG) has been chosen and has had their first meeting.
+For a video recording of that meeting click here.
 We are thankful that our neighborhood is represented by 5 residents on the IAG.
 Congratulations to:

 Dr. Nicole DuBosh,

 Our thanks to all of them for devoting their time to this important task.

 ,This redevelopment is the next big demolition/construction/development project in our neighborhood will likely start now, because of COVID in late 2022.
 The proposed building will be a 10-story 325 apartment unit building with approximately 17,000 sq ft of retail planned for the street level.
 National Development (ND) presented their plans to the SBNA on 10.13.20 and if you are interested in viewing the plans, click here.
 We will keep this section updated as to the timing and scope of the project.
 If you have any specific questions about the project and its impact, please reach out to firstname.lastname@example.org. or email@example.com.